wfp/editorial-guide/reference-1-wordindex.md

 * water supply
 * water table
 * “we”- avoid it; use "WFP” or “the Secretariat"
-* Website; but "the Web" and "web page"
+* website; but "the Web" and "web page"
 * well-being
 * wheat flour
 * WiikHall "brand name; prefer "temporary structure"